-This year, in response to overwhelming requests, H3T is proud to add the option of riding the bike course only.
-This bicycle ride (not RACE) will follow the same route as the bike leg of the triathlon.
-Starting from Magic Island at Ala Moana Beach Park and ending at Aikahi Elementary School.
+H3T is happy to again have the option of riding the bike course only.
+This bicycle ride will follow the same route as the bike leg of the triathlon.
+There will be a bike race and a bike ride for those who want to enjoy the scenery.
+The start will be from Magic Island at Ala Moana Beach Park and ending at Aikahi Elementary School.

 As a friendly reminder and for the safety of all, those who are doing the bike ride and will be enjoying their ride at a less than aggressive pace, there will be triathletes that will be catching up to you and passing you on H3, please stay to the FAR RIGHT to allow these people to pass safely.